 If in doubt, take your car to your local Merityre branch where one of our tyre specialists will be happy to carry out a free, no obligation tyre check.

 As a car owner, it is your duty to ensure that your tyres meet legal requirements at all times.
-Below, we have listed some of the main scenarios which might mean that it is time for you to replace your tyres.
+Below, we have listed some of the main reasons you might need to replace your tyres:

 Most vehicles are fitted with summer tyres as standard, however, some motorists choose to use all season tyres and some may switch to winter tyres during colder months.
 Although all season tyres offer performance all year round, they cannot offer the same high levels of performance and safety as summer tyres when temperatures reach a consistent average of 7oc or above.